Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   blobxfer.py mystorageacct container0 mylocalfile.txt

+Note: if you downloaded the script via PyPI, you should not append .py to the invocation; just blobxfer should suffice.

 If mylocalfile.txt exists locally, then the script will attempt to upload the file to container0 on mystorageacct.
 If the file does not exist, then it will attempt to download the resource.
 If the desired behavior is to download the